 US Federal Deposit Insurance Corporation (FDIC) Chairperson Gruenberg spoke at the Urban Financial Services Coalition June 2016 Annual National Summit and networked with the attendees.
 The FDIC insures over 4.8 Trillion Dollars in deposits and has over 5,000 employees.

-Remarks by Martin J. Gruenberg, Chairman, Federal Deposit Insurance Corporation to the Urban Financial Services Coalition; Washington, D.C.
+Martin J. Gruenberg, Chairman, Federal Deposit Insurance Corporation to the Urban Financial Services Coalition; Washington, D.C.

 June 24, 2016